-This combination—big horses of Flanders, a touch of coach horse, and the stocky native ponies of Scotland that were crossed to the three stallions—quickly proved to be a winning method of producing a strong workhorse.
+This combination—two big horses of Flanders and a touch of coach horse, plus the stocky native pony mares of Scotland—quickly proved to be a winning method of producing a strong workhorse.
 Originally called the “Clyde Man’s Horse,” the new breed that evolved won admiration everywhere it went.
 It could work on the farm pulling heavy implements, but it was equally at home in the city hauling coal and other heavy loads.

 By 1830, breeders were making serious efforts to improve the Clydesdale in size, looks, and pulling power.
 Horse shows were held to identify the best stallions, which were then required under the show rules to travel through the region and produce offspring that would carry the breed forward.
-The improvement process was further aided later in the century by breeders Lawrence Drew and David Riddell.
+Later in the century, breeders Lawrence Drew and David Riddell aided the improvement process further.
 These two men believed that the Clydesdale and the Shire shared a common ancestry and freely crossbred the two, thus increasing the size of the former.

 The Clydesdale first came to America in the 1870s, where its flashy looks proved to be both a blessing and a curse.
 Merchants and salesmen loved the attention the horses could attract to a wagon, but farmers did not appreciate the flowing feathering around the hooves that required thorough cleaning in muddy fields.
 Therefore, while the breed became well established, it did not become resoundingly popular.